What should seniors know about the inactivated influenza vaccine?

 Influenza is an infection of the respiratory system caused by the influenza virus.
 Symptoms can include fever, headache, muscle pain, runny nose, sore throat, extreme tiredness and cough.

-Symptoms can begin about 1 to 4 days, or an average of 2 days, after you are first exposed to the influenza virus.
-Fever and other symptoms usually last 7 to 10 days, but the cough and weakness may last 1 to 2 weeks longer.
+Symptoms can begin about one to 4 days, or an average of two days, after you are first exposed to the influenza virus.
+Fever and other symptoms usually last 7 to 10 days, but the cough and weakness may last one to two weeks longer.

 Although infections from other viruses may have similar symptoms, those due to the influenza virus tend to be worse with a greater risk of complications.